jolantis/altair/site/plugins/imgsrc/readme.md

 Put the `imgsrc` folder in `/site/plugins` directory.

-Update the contents of the included `template.php` file to your likings and setup.
+Update the contents of the included `/template/imgsrc.php` file to your likings and setup.

 ## How to use it